RETHYMNO

 It seems that the city of Rethymno managed to be reborn, like the legendary Phoenix bird, after two unfortunate historical events: first time, in 1571, in the flourishing Venetian era, when it suffered a violent piracy attack, resulting in a fire that destroyed almost the entire city and, the second time, in the context of the Second World War, when German Nazi army bombed it, in a turning point confrontations that history records today as The Battle for Crete, May 20-June 1941.

-Today, thanks to the development of the tourism and hospitality industry, Rethymno's old city flourished once again and attracts visitors from all over the world, all-year-round.
+Today, thanks to the development of the tourism and hospitality industry, Rethymno's old city flourished again and attracts visitors from all over the world all year round.

 Welcome to Rethymno!